whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 To ensure whether these optimizations are working for you, use `EXPLAIN` on your query.
 Also, make sure the radius small enough when doing those checks.

-Another interesting bit is that sometimes optimizer can quite _properly_ choose to only use one index instead of two, or avoid using the indexes at all.
+Another interesting bit is that sometimes optimizer can quite *properly* choose to only use one index instead of two, or avoid using the indexes at all.

 Say, what if our radius covers the entire country?
 All our documents will be within the boundbox anyway, and simple full scan will indeed be faster.
 That’s why you should use some “small enough” test radius with `EXPLAIN`.

 Or say, what if we have another, super-selective `AND id=1234` condition in our query?
 Doing index reads will be just as extraneous, the optimizer will choose to perform a lookup by `id` instead.

-## Searching: vector searches
+## Searching: Vector Searches

 You can implement vector searches with Sphinx and there are several different features intended for that, namely: